huacnlee/rails-settings-cached/README.md

 => { key: "app_name", type: :string, default: "Rails Settings", readonly: false }
 ```

-## Readonly field
+## Use Setting in Rails initalizing:

-Sometimes you may need to use Setting before Rails is initialized, for example `config/devise.rb`
+Sometimes you may need to use Setting before Rails is initialized, for example `config/initializers/devise.rb`

+In 2.3+ we allows you do that.

 ```rb
 Devise.setup do |config|